coin8086/ml-lab/src/pytorch_ddp/README.md

   ```

   Points to note here:
-    * `nnodes` is the nubmer of nodes/VMs, on which `run_ddp.py` will run.
+    * `nnodes` is the number of nodes/VMs, on which `run_ddp.py` will run.
     * `nproc_per_node` is the number of processes per node/VM for `run_ddp.py`.
 In our example, one process has exclusive access to one GPU.
-So when there are 4 GPUs per node/VM, the max nubmer for nproc_per_node is 4.
+So when there are 4 GPUs per node/VM, the max number for nproc_per_node is 4.
     * `rdzv_endpoint` hostname is the name/IP of one node/VM of all nodes running the command (process of rank 0 will be started on that host).